All Episodes

 Christine O'Donnell may be as stupid as Justice Scalia.

-We don't want to he said about it.
+We don't want what he said about it.

-The court with nary a mention that it is doing so lays waste a tradition that is as old as public school graduation ceremonies themselves, and that is a component of an even more long-standing American tradition of non-sectarian prayer to God at public celebrations generally.
+Justice Scalia, in holding that the Establishment Clause prohibits invocations and benedictions at public school graduation ceremonies, the court with narrow mention that it is doing so lays waste a tradition that is as old as public school graduation ceremonies themselves and that is a component of an even more long-standing American tradition of non-sectarian prayer to God at public celebrations generally.

 As its instrument of destruction, the bulldozer of its social engineering, the court invents a boundless and boundlessly manipulable test of psychological coercion.

-That is Justice Scalio writing about people amplifying the establishment clause to suggest that God can't be mentioned, that prayers cannot happen at public graduations.
+That is Justice Scalia writing about people amplifying the Establishment Clause to suggest that God can't be mentioned, that prayers cannot happen at public graduations.

 That was Justice Scalia writing about those on the Supreme Court who would rule that God could not be part of anything to do with government or anything public.